ltwardy/Advent-of-Code-2022/README.md

   well use them later in the month.
 * I also learned about the `dataclass` decorator, from my spouse who is also doing AoC.
 I don't know enough to use them, but I now know they're out there.
+* As it turns out, there were no recursive functions required; my custom classes took care of the nested tre structure automatically.

 ### Day 8